Excel parser settings

 separator

-.This setting is only for CSV files.
+.This setting is only used for CSV files.
 Most CSV files are comma-separated.
 Other characters such as ';' or '\t' for tabs would be possible.